Watch Wolf Alice's atmospheric new video for 'Feeling Myself'

 Arriving today (July 6) the atmospheric visuals for ‘Feeling Myself’ (Chapter Eight) see frontwoman Ellie Rowsell zone out in a late-night venue, seemingly intoxicated.
 A pair of mysterious characters, meanwhile, dance under a spotlight as the singer watches on.

+“Made a video about what it feels like at 3am in the smoking area of mascara bar,” Rowsell wrote on Instagram to announce the clip.

-The video marks the penultimate release from the ‘Blue Weekend’ film, with just ‘The Beach II’ (Chapter 11) yet to arrive.
+The ‘Feeling Myself’ video mark the penultimate release from the ‘Blue Weekend’ film, with just ‘The Beach II’ (Chapter 11) yet to arrive.

 Wolf Alice previously described the project as “a visual feast for your eyes”, adding: “We wanted to bring the music of ‘Blue Weekend’ to life with this beautiful film.
 This was an amazing experience, and we really hope you enjoy it as much as we do.”